Octanitrocuban/Earthquake-location/README.md

  - XY_normalization_y: function to normalize the x, y and z position of the earthquakes.
  - centering_X: function to transform the time between the stations and the earthquake to the relative arrival time.

-**example.py**: this script contain exemples on how to use the functions from gradient_descent.py, genetic_alg.py and graph.py.
+**example.py**: this script contain examples on how to use the functions from gradient_descent.py, genetic_alg.py and graph.py.

 **xgboost_localisator.py**: this script is made to create, train, test and save a xgboost tree model.
  - hist_dist: function to compute, show and save the figure of the distribution of the distance between the predicted and the true position of the earthquakes.